AMEE/amee-cookbooks/rvm/README.md

 REQUIREMENTS
 ============

-Tested only with Chef 0.10.4.
-Should work from scratch thereafter, however.
+Tested only with Chef 0.10.4 on Ubuntu Lucid

 ATTRIBUTES
 ==========